 Seeing a glacier is one of the most beautiful historical part of nature you will see.
-They are formed thousands of years ago and we are lucky we can still see them today.
+They have formed thousands of years ago and we are lucky we can still see them today.
 Alaska is one of the parts of the world you can easily visit a glacier.

 How do you see a glacier in Alaska?

 How to see a glacier in Alaska is easier than you think, as on most Alaskan cruises you will get to see one while scenic cruising which is scheduled into the cruise.
-The other ways to see glaciers is by going tours to view from a viewpoint, in a boat, float plane or helicopter.
+The other ways to see glaciers is by going tours to view from a viewpoint, in a boat, floatplane or helicopter.

 Whilst I was cruising Alaska this time I went on a boat tour that took us up close to Dawes Glacier in Endicott Arm Fjord.
 This was on scenic cruising day, you could see Dawes Glacier from the ship, but not as close.
 So this why I took the tour.

 I know I have written about view glaciers before, but this time was a very different experience because it was sunny!
-The sunshine changed the whole day and my photos are completely different to the former ones and I’m very happy to share these photos with you.
+The sunshine changed the whole day and my photos are completely different from the former ones and I’m very happy to share these photos with you.

 Endicott Arm Fjord

 Endicott Arm Fjord is close to Tracy Arm Fjord and is home to Dawes Glacier and is a stunning location.
 You can see Dawes Glacier from the ship, but not as close.
 The sail in is beautiful and we had great weather that makes all the difference.